kythyria/rp-digimon-rainwings/NOTES.md

 If there's more openness between the worlds rather than just chosen heroes/villains crossing over, the Gennais are very much the mon counterpart of the Data Squad.
 Even if they aren't, really: the Gennais cast the "Summon Everyman Hero"... but the DS cast "Summon Every*mon* Hero".
 In the more open world, Gennais are responsible for humans that end up in the digiworld, and the DS vice versa.

-Digivices aren't converged with smartphones, they just do the tamer thing.

 > S: So if a human wants to go to the digital world, they don't go as tamer but rather AS the "digimon" via the spirits?

 Main character types